php-repos/datatype-documentations/str-functions.md

 It returns an empty string when the given subject is an empty string.

-It returns the subject when the subject does not contain the given search substring.
+It returns the subject when it does not contain the search substring.

 ### Examples